 - Helping LGBT refugees establish community groups (in-person or virtual) so they can meet others facing the same issues, and form friendships.

-- Fostering a mentoring program facilitated by volunteers who speak Arabic or Farsi and identify as LGBT themselves, and who guide and teach refugees and vulnerable individuals about LGBT rights and connect them with appropriate resources.
+- Fostering a mentoring program facilitated by volunteers who speak Arabic, Farsi, Urdu, Kurdish, French and English. and identify as LGBT themselves, and who guide and teach refugees and vulnerable individuals about LGBT rights and connect them with appropriate resources.

 - Organizing LGBT social events to assist people to meet each other